artefactual/atom-docs/user-manual/import-export/csv-import.rst

-   You can always check what source name was used for records created via an import by entering into :term:`edit mode` and navigating to the Administration :term:`area <information area>` of the :term:`edit page` - the source name used will be diplayed there:
+   You can always check what source name was used for records created via an import by entering into :term:`edit mode` and navigating to the Administration :term:`area <information area>` of the :term:`edit page` - the source name used will be displayed there:

    .. image:: images/source-name-ui.*
       :align: center